 Prior to joining Health Advances, Gary worked as a research assistant at Brookhaven National Lab evaluating a proprietary line of synthetic growth factors.
 Gary also worked in the Cell & Tissue Technologies group at Becton Dickinson, the Exploratory Cancer Research group at OSI Pharmaceuticals, and most recently the Corporate Strategy group at Millennium Pharmaceuticals.
 Gary received his Bachelor’s degree in Biomedical Engineering from Duke University and his Master’s degree in Biomedical Engineering from Stony Brook University.

-Julia has accumulated over 15 years of experience in pharmacoeconomics, market access, health policy, and health services research in both the biopharma industry and academic research.
+Julia has accumulated over 15 years of experience in Global Market Access, Health Technology Assessment requirements, health economics, outcomes research, health policy, and health services research in both the biopharma industry and academic research.

 A mathematical modeler by training, she applies Health Advances’ Market Access and Health Economic functional expertise across biopharma, medtech, diagnostics and HIT clients.

 Immediately prior to joining Health Advances, Julia worked at Biogen Idec as Senior Director, Global Medical Outcomes Strategy where she provided strategic leadership and technical health outcomes expertise to ensure that medical product strategies and tactics anticipated the evolving demands of the global payer landscape.
-At Biogen she led the global reimbursement and market access launches for TECFIDERA and FAMPYRA for Multiple Sclerosis.
+At Biogen she was also Director, Global Market Access where she built and managed a team of Health Economics and Outcomes Researchers (HEOR) responsible for payer value evidence development for the Company’s late stage development products.
+In that capacity Julia led the global reimbursement and market access launches for TECFIDERA and FAMPYRA for Multiple Sclerosis.
 Julia has also held related positions at Amylin Pharmaceuticals, Hoffmann-La Roche, and the RAND Corporation where she supported payer and ‘Real World Evidence’ development for Phase II/III products in Diabetes, Obesity, HIV/AIDs and Hepatitis.

-Julia holds a BA from the University of Pennsylvania, a Masters in International Economics from Johns Hopkins University, and a Doctorate in Health Policy and Decision Analysis from Harvard University.
-She has published many articles on health technology assessment in journals such as Nature, Health Services Research, Diabetes Medicine, and Plos Medicine.
+Julia holds a Doctorate in Health Policy and Decision Analysis from Harvard University, a Masters in International Economics from Johns Hopkins University, and a BA from the University of Pennsylvania.
+She has held Adjunct Faculty positions at UCSD Division of Global Public Health and at the RAND Corporation and has published many articles on health technology assessment in journals such as Nature, Health Services Research, Diabetes Medicine, and Plos Medicine.

 Karen joined Health Advances in 2011 as a Certified Public Accountant with over 25 years in managerial, operational and financial management in both the public and private sectors.